RS6Showtime/-qa-task/tests/test_scripts/README.md

 kfn7g2e4t2797kou9clch8m09hbjg95s3zd
 ```

+IMPORTANT: ABOVE DATA WILL WORK IF THE USER EXIST

 # the scripts perfomance directory

 This directory will be use to check the response from client-server and check for valid response in all kind of scenarios.